instantwifi/appernetic-hugo-project/content/who-is-using-gowifi.md

 The product does not comply with iPhone (who only use their phone with NFC technology for their pay solutions). iPhone has a global market share of about 15% in smartphone sales. iPhone customers just have to connect to your Wi-Fi HotSpot the old fashioned way by entering the password to your network.
 We are seeing changes regarding this, so in the near future we hope to have a [solution where GoWi.Fi can configure  iPhone][1].

-When you order a GoWiFi sign, make sure you enter the network name (SSID), and the password correctly and check that it's correct.
+When you order a [GoWiFi sign][2], make sure you enter the network name (SSID), and the password correctly and check that it's correct.

 If you change your password, we will have a guide for you to change it yourself or just order a replacement card.
 No need to send you a new frame.